matsurihi-me/bootstrap-icons-sass/README.md

 This mixin uses an icon svg as a mask image, and this mixin uses `currentColor` as an icon color.

-To change the icon color, change the `color` property of the element.
+To change the icon color, change the `color` property of the element, or set the color to the `fill` argument.

 ```
-@mixin bi-check-all($size: 1em, $icon-size: 100%)
+@mixin bi-check-all($fill: currentColor, $size: 1em, $icon-size: 100%)
   content: ''
   display: inline-block
   width: $size